ethereumeg/ethatlas-db/README.md

 # Ethereum Community Directory (ethcd)

+Curated database of Ethereum-related people, collectives, projects and companies.

-Scope of this dataset:
+Scope of this database:
+- collectives
-- groups
+- companies
 - people

-Potential uses of these datasets:
+- projects

+Potential uses:
 - for anyone who needs to refer to an Ethereum entity - for example, event organizers can use our speaker data
 - possibility to create various overviews, maps and charts (of the Ethereum community)